 Under the VA disability offset program, you must waive a portion of your retirement pay if you wish to receive VA disability compensation.
 This is usually a smart move, because VA disability compensation is considered non-taxable income, whereas military retirement pay is taxable income.
 You are required to make this decision if you are a retiree with a VA disability compensation rating of 40% or less.

 Those who qualify for concurrent receipt are eligible to receive both benefits in full.
 The value of this is enormous.
+You can use the Retired Disability Pay Estimator to get an accurate value of your retirement benefit, but we’ll also walk you through an example,

 Simplified example: Let’s make a simple example of a retired E-7 with 20 years service.
 The base pay for an E-7, according to the 2014 pay scale, would be $4,372.
 At 50%, the retirement pay would be $2,186.
 The following chart shows how valuable this benefit is (assuming the retiree elects to waive a portion of his or her retirement pay in order to receive the VA disability pay, which is tax exempt):